DinoBektesevic/pyconf/docs/serialization.rst

 .. note::

-   Fields with callable defaults serialize as a **snapshot** of the current computed value.
-After a round-trip the field holds a plain stored value and will no longer recompute from its sibling.
-A ``UserWarning`` is emitted when this happens.
-See :ref:`sharp-edges-serialization` for details and a workaround.
+   Callable-default fields are **skipped** during serialization when no explicit value has been stored.
+On load, the callable is still present in the class definition and reconstructs the value naturally.
+See :ref:`sharp-edges-serialization` for details and edge cases.